PaddlePaddle/docs/local_dev_guide_en.md

 ➜  docker build -t paddle:latest-dev .
 ```

-Then you can start building PaddlePaddle source code with this development mirror.For example,to build a Paddleddle which are not dependent on GPU but in support of AVX commands and including unit test,you can:
+Then you can start building PaddlePaddle source code with this development mirror.For example,to build a PaddlePaddle which is not dependent on GPU but in support of AVX commands and including unit test,you can:

 ```bash
 ➜  docker run -v $(pwd):/paddle -e "WITH_GPU=OFF" -e "WITH_AVX=ON" -e "WITH_TESTING=ON" paddle:latest-dev